-The mandatory practical training is open water trainings.
-In order to complete this part, you need to attend at least 1 weekend trip.
+The mandatory practical training is open water training.
+In order to complete this part, you need to attend at least 1-weekend trip.
 You have 6 months to complete this section after your knowledge development sessions.
 (Paid a week prior to the trip)

 VAT is included in all the prices.
 We accept VISA and MASTER CARD.

 You can complete your Open Water Diver training in a week (If you haven't read the sections of the training, you can here).